 - “The Nonprofit Management Certificate Program was a great fast track option for busy working nonprofit leaders.
 The information was practical, the connections helpful and the faculty very experienced.
 I have a much more complete skill set to bring back to my work place along with a renewed confidence for tackling tough issues in the nonprofit world.”

 - “I’ve waited more than a year for the opportunity to participate in this Certificate program.
 It was well worth the wait.
 Renewing my business knowledge, seeing my organization in a new light and finding or solidifying my personal goals were just some of the benefits for me.”

 - “My job would have been easier having all this information from the start of our organization.
 Now, I have a plan and the tools to bring our organization to where the founder envisioned.”

 - “This program gave me concrete tools to improve the operation of our board.
 I very much appreciated the expertise of the other members of the class and the diversity of the organizations represented.”

 - “I found the certificate course enormously helpful.
 I'm a newcomer to the nonprofit world, and every class brought immediately applicable information.
 I can't recommend it highly enough.”

-To find out more about the Certificate in Nonprofit Management or hold a space in a future class, please add your name to our Inquiry List.
-To receive regular updates from the program, please subscribe to the Red Clover, our e-newsletter.
+To find out more about the Certificate in Nonprofit Management and other learning opportunities offered by the Center for New Leadership, please subscribe to the Red Clover, our e-newsletter.